raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 [Hash]: https://ruby-doc.org/core-2.5.1/Hash.html

 Interestingly, Ruby hashes also have the notion of programmatically determine a default value to be returned when accessing keys that have not been set.
 In JavaScript, the default value is always `undefined`.

 In this essay we will look at rolling our own `Hash` class with Ruby-like semantics, and then we'll examine one of the most interesting things that can be built on top of a `Hash`: [Autovivification][autovivification].

-We'll go into a more thorough explanation below, but autovivifying hashes can be summed up as "Hashes that are recursively hashes, all the way down."
-If that doesn't whet our curiosities, nothing will.
+We'll go into a more thorough explanation below, but autovivifying hashes can be summed up as, *Hashes that are recursively hashes, all the way down*.

+If that doesn't whet our curiosity, nothing will!

 ---